HunterCartier702/RHCSA-Home-Lab/README.md

 LinuxMint$ rsync -av srcDir/ cartier@rhelsvr:destDir/
 ```

-**Now we see the files transferred recursively **
+**Now we see the files transferred recursively:**
 <p align="center"><img alt="rsync" src="rhel_server/06rsync.png" height="auto" width="800"></p>

-We can also delete files from the destDir that do not exist in srcDir after making changes:
+**We can also delete files from the destDir that do not exist in srcDir after making changes:**

 ```shell
 LinuxMint$ rm srcDir/file01